Eggy115/Eggy115/README.md

 	<summary align="center">👋 I am <a href="https://github.com/Eggy115">Eggy115</a></summary>
 <h4 align="justify">

-<p align="center"> This entire github account is a joke... do not take this seriously... this is filler text...</p>
+<p align="center"> This entire github account is a joke... do not take this seriously please... this is entirely just filler text...</p>
 <li> 🌍 This is paragraph text
 <li> 🖥️ I don't know what to write here
 <li> ✉️ Okey dokey